Lacisum/twelve-tone_series_generator/README.md

 ```sh
 python3 main.py
 ```
-Your XML reader should open and display a random twelve-tone series.
+Your MusicXML reader should open and display a random twelve-tone series.